Chatsworth61/uppertonic/content/services/index.md

 ## HYPNOSIS

-How many times have you beeen engrossed in a good book or film?
+How many times have you been engrossed in a good book or film?
 It's easy to lose track of time if it's really absorbing, isn't it?
 That's an example of focused attention.

 Hypnosis is a completely natural state of focused attention.
 We might enter this state several times a day and will have experienced it reading a good book, watching a film, doing various activities, going on a journey and in many other ways.
 We can decide how much we want to engage in that experience, or we can come out of it quickly if interrupted by something we feel is urgent.